DCAN-Labs/hbcd-docs/docs/datacuration/phenotypes.md

 # Phenotype BIDS Data
 The data provided within the `phenotype/` folder contains tabulated data from measures and instruments listed under [Data Measure Release Notes](../measures/index.md#tabulated-data).
 This includes behavior, demographics, visit data, toxicology results, and tabulated data associated with brain imaging and other [file-based data types](../measures/index.md#file-based-data).

-Tabulated data lists information for all participants in both `.tsv` and `.parquet` format.
-The `.parquet` files are a columnar storage format that is optimized for performance and efficiency, while the `.tsv` files are tab-separated values files that can be easily opened in spreadsheet software or text editors.
-Each set of files is additionally accompanied by a `.json` metadata file that describes the structure of the data, including the names and types of each column.
+Tabulated data lists information for all participants in both plain text (`.tsv`) and Parquet (`.parquet`) format.
+The TSV files are tab-separated values files that can be easily opened in spreadsheet software or text editors, with metadata (including the names and types of each column) provided in a separate `.json` file.
+The Parquet files are a columnar storage format optimized for performance and efficiency, with metadata stored directly in the file.
+Certain sets of files are additionally accompanied by corresponding shadow matrices that mirror the structure of the data file with the values replaced by reason for data missingness.
+Please see the page [Data Formats & Tools > Tabulated Data](../data_access/dataformats/tabulated.md) for details on these file types and how to work with them.

 <pre class="folder-tree">
 bids/